rmy17/bioinf-struct/projectThreshold/doc/Threshold_implementation.md

 the sum of the the pixel visited by the kernel is compute using the following equation :

 ![Equation of the sum of all pixel present in the kernel](https://github.com/rmy17/bioinf-struct/blob/master/projectThreshold/images/Equationsum.png)
+Equation 2 : Equation of the sum of all pixel present in the kernel.

 5. Determination the pixel value.